Tuesday, December 24, 2024

 Origins of Spain's new revenues: Flanders and the New World

-They finance the Inquisition as well, which takes off in the 16th century and like official neutralizations of wealth...
+They finance the Inquisition as well, which takes off in the 16th century.
+Like other official neutralizations of wealth it absorbs investible funds and reinforces authority:

 The Procession of the Inquisition of Goa, 1783 / zoom